 Hold Neurovascular Points to Sedate Triple Warmer Meridian

 This exercise is helpful if one is feeling overwhelmed or not sleeping well.
 This exercise is good to do when you wake up in the middle of the night and cannot fall back to sleep.

 - Place a hand behind your neck, notice the soft spot indent in the center of your neck.
 Move to the outside after you go over the tendons, there is a slight indent, those are the neurovascular points;

 - Gently hold the area with a flat hand.
 Do not press in.
 Hold the area for at least 2 minutes;

 - Repeat with the other side.

 Triple Warmer Hug to Sedate Triple Warmer Meridian

-- Place LEFT hand on your right rib cage (on the spleen about 6 inches down);
+- Place RIGHT hand on your left rib cage (on the spleen meridian about 6 inches down);

-- Place RIGHT hand on the back of the left elbow (on the triple warmer meridian);
+- Place LEFT hand on the back of the right elbow (on the triple warmer meridian);

 - Take several gentle inhales and exhales;